ITM Platform - Projects Programs Portfolio

 The burndown chart is the classic tracking tool here: it plots remaining work against time within the sprint, showing whether the team is on pace to finish everything it committed to.
 The expected line slopes downward from the total backlog at sprint start to zero at sprint end; the actual line shows real progress.
 When the actual line runs above the expected line, the sprint is behind; when it runs below, the team is ahead.

 Burndown charts work best within a single sprint or a short project.
-For longer horizons, the cumulative flow diagram is more informative, because burndown does not handle scope changes gracefully - if new items are added mid-sprint, the chart can be misleading.
+For longer horizons, the cumulative flow diagram is more informative, because burndown does not handle scope changes gracefully — if new items are added mid-sprint, the chart can be misleading.
+For a practical look at how burndown and CFD complement each other in day-to-day tracking, see tracking projects based on agile methodology.

 When adaptive fits

-Hybrid approaches: the reality of modern portfolios
+Hybrid approaches: how modern portfolios actually work

 The clean theoretical boundaries between predictive, iterative, and adaptive life cycles rarely survive contact with real organizations.
 In practice, most mature project portfolios contain a mix of approaches, and many individual projects blend elements from more than one life cycle.

-A common pattern is the “waterfall with sprints” hybrid: the project follows a broadly sequential structure (requirements, design, build, test) but uses time-boxed sprints within one or more phases - typically the build phase - to deliver working software incrementally.
+A common pattern is the “waterfall with sprints” hybrid: the project follows a broadly sequential structure (requirements, design, build, test) but uses time-boxed sprints within one or more phases — typically the build phase — to deliver working software incrementally.
 This gives stakeholders the milestone-based visibility they need for governance while giving the development team the flexibility to adapt within each sprint.
+PPM tools that support enabling sprints within both waterfall and agile project types make this pattern practical: a waterfall project can overlay sprint cycles on its Gantt chart, and an agile project can filter its burndown and cumulative flow reports by sprint.

 Another pattern is running a predictive project that includes an agile workstream.
 For example, a construction project (inherently sequential) might manage its software controls system using Kanban, with both workstreams feeding into the same portfolio view.